Yes. My left knee. And the mighty muscle groups of my thundering hams (att. G. Ainsworth), visible in this new (to me) form of imaging.

 An imposter perhaps?

-Eighteen months ago I had a discussion with a most impressive Irishman, a knee surgeon, who pointed to what the right questions for me were.
+Eighteen months ago I had a discussion with a knee surgeon who happened to be Irish, who pointed to what the right questions for me were.
 Eighteen months later I went to see him again and talked about lying awake at night with pain, beginning to drag my left leg consistently, and taking far too many anti-inflammatories which were beginning not to work.
 I seemed to have made up my mind and he didn’t dissuade me.

 One salient issue is just how long the artificial joint might last.
 If the answer is 15 years and you’re 55, you might want to think about that.
 But if the answer is probably 20 years, as it seems to be at present, and you’re nearly 70, well …